tara-det-ai/myst-sphinx-alpha/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to Determined AI documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+Determined AI is the fastest and easiest way to build deep learning models.

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.

 .. note::

-   This project is under active development.
+   This project represents an alpha test of myst-sphinx docs.

 Contents
 --------